juliagoolia28/qlabfmripipe/creating_inscanner_eventfiles.md

 -Copy the output_behavioral_template (main in-scanner folder) to the subject’s folder (change template to the subject ID)\
 -Open the ASL folder\
  - Open the subject’s first auditory.csv file\
- - Column F identifies whether they began with random ‘R’ or structured ‘S’\
+ - Column F identifies whether they began with random ‘R’, structured ‘S’, or blank 'B'\
  - Column A identifies whether they began with tones (e.g. 1A) or syllables (e.g. pa)\

 -In the subject’s new output_behavioral file you created, record this information into columns E and F\